-Table 4 gives an overview of the price control and accounting separation remedies which have been applied by the NRAs to physical infrastructure.
+Table 4 gives an overview of the price control and accounting separation remedies which have been applied by NRAs to physical infrastructure.
 Cost orientation is the most prevalent pricing remedy.
-Only two NRAs applied other concepts, such as fair and reasonable pricing or benchmarking.
+Only two NRAs applied other concepts, specifically fair and reasonable pricing, and benchmarking.